-Do you ever feel like back-to-school time makes a habit of creeping up on you?
+Do you ever feel like back-to-school time has a habit of creeping up on you?

-You can’t blink or breathe without another school trip, sporting event, or supply run eating into your budget.
+You can’t blink without another school trip, sporting event, or supply run eating into your budget.

 You’d think the kids were sure money grew on trees!